LZeroAnalytics/thornode/docs/architecture/adr-007-increase-fund-migration-and-churn-interval.md

 Nine Realms proposes rolling out this change in 2 stages:

 1. Increase `FundMigrationInterval` to `3600` (5x current), which will result in the time to churn out taking roughly half of a current churn cycle.
 1. Allow nodes a few weeks to prepare for the change in cadence and then increase the churn interval to `129600` (3x current) and `FundMigrationInterval` to `14400`, which will result in churns approximately every 9 days with vaults remaining retiring for approximately 7 days.
-If nodes want to churn out and then back in within one round, they will have roughtly 2 days at the end of the churn to do so.
+If nodes want to churn out and then back in within one round, they will have roughly 2 days at the end of the churn to do so.

 ## Alternatives Considered